conaitus/conaitus/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on web development and stuff
-- 🌱 I’m not currently learning
+- 🌱 I’m currently learning Node.js
 - 📫 How to reach me: conansite.net